Our Commitment To Sustainability

 Diversity and Equal Opportunity

 Efforts to promote diversity and ensure equal opportunity in the workplace are crucial for safeguarding the human rights of freedom from discrimination and the right to equal pay for equal work.
-Organisations benefit from such efforts, with high levels of equality, diversity and inclusion being correlated with greater innovation, productivity, performance, and workforce well-being1.
+Organisations benefit from such efforts, with high levels of equality, diversity and inclusion being correlated with greater innovation, productivity, performance, and workforce well-being.
 In line with this, Mapletree is committed to ensuring equal opportunity, embracing diversity and fostering an inclusive work environment for its employees.
 By cultivating a culture that makes employees feel included and represented, Mapletree aims to empower individuals to reach their fullest potential and harness a broad range of skills and perspectives to drive business success.

 52%